Mode deactivation therapy: Theory

 Mode deactivation therapy (MDT) was developed by Jack A. Apsche who recognized shortcomings of cognitive theory and cognitive-behavioral therapies, especially for the treatment of populations with complex psychological problems.
-Cognitive Behavioral Therapy (CBT) was primarily conceptualized through an integration of behavior therapy with cognitive psychology that were formulated by Aaron T. Beck.
+Cognitive behavioral therapy (CBT) was primarily conceptualized through an integration of behavior therapy with cognitive psychology that were formulated by Aaron T. Beck.
 As such, the CBT approaches focus primarily on the present rather than the past, behavioral change as the main goal, and current processes that are maintaining the problem rather than the root causes.
 Traditionally CBT views problem manifestation as brought about by dysfunctional thinking, which is disputed as irrational beliefs and replaced with the use of logical arguments.

 Eventually some practitioners realized that in some cases dysfunctional cognitions should not be disputed.
-As a result, a new wave of cognitive-behavioral therapies began to form, which was termed the "third wave" by Prof. Steven C. Hayes, who went on to develop Relational frame theory and Acceptance and commitment therapy.
+As a result, a new wave of cognitive-behavioral therapies began to form, which was termed the "third wave" by Steven C. Hayes, who went on to develop Relational frame theory and Acceptance and commitment therapy.
 (Behaviour therapy was the first wave and Cognitive therapy was the second.)
-Dr. Jack A. Apsche agreed in general with this principle, but also believed that there is value in exploring the origins of maladaptive thought processes in addition to validating their existence as reasonable given an individual's past experiences upon which his or her core beliefs are based.
+Jack A. Apsche agreed in general with this principle, but also believed that there is value in exploring the origins of maladaptive thought processes in addition to validating their existence as reasonable given an individual's past experiences upon which his or her core beliefs are based.

 Aaron T. Beck asserted that how people feel and behave are largely determined by their thought processes or cognitions, which may make us vulnerable to psychological distress.
 These vulnerabilities are related to personality structures—a person's fundamental beliefs about themselves and the world around them.
 Personality structures largely develop as a result of responding to environmental stimuli and experiences.
 When these are distressing and deprive a person of psychological needs, the coping mechanism may be viewed as maladaptive compared with normal circumstances.
 The personality structures are referred to as cognitive schemas, which—in combinations—inform a person how to behave in a certain situation.
 Cognitive schemas are often automatically activated and group together to form cognitive modes that are deep-seated and durable behavioral manifestations such as depression and aggression.

 In MDT these modes and their associated core beliefs are validated and normalized in the client's perspective by cultivating awareness and acceptance rather than disputing any belief as irrational or "bad".
 The proposition is that awareness and acceptance improves the therapist-client bond, client cooperation, commitment and motivation, which enables an effective and durable therapeutic change process.

 Practice

-The application of MDT integrates the unique validation–clarification–redirection (VCR) process step with selected elements from Acceptance and commitment therapy, Dialectical behavior therapy, and mindfulness (psychology) through a systematic and collaborative case conceptualization and implementation process.
+The application of MDT integrates the unique validation–clarification–redirection process step with selected elements from Acceptance and commitment therapy, Dialectical behavior therapy, and mindfulness (psychology) through a systematic and collaborative case conceptualization and implementation process.